ShenipsitStriders/ShenipsitStriders.github.io/_club-races/bolton-summer-xc-series.md

     email: boltonsummerxc@shenipsitstriders.org
 registration:
   - url: https://docs.google.com/forms/d/e/1FAIpQLSeh36D4rcDiJXsRfjPJBIjnoPc6fP9WKuBZL9NJsyhEFPYeYQ/viewform
+    add_info: |
-    add_info: "Race-day registration is also available this year
+        Race-day registration is also available this year

         ### Entry Fees

         * Toddlers' Race (4 & under) - Free‼
         * Childrens' Race (5 through 13) - $2 per race, or $10 if pre-registered for the series
         * Adult Race - $5 per race, or $25 if pre-registered for the series
         * *By pre-registering for the series, you get 6 races for the price of 5*

         ## Weather Policy

         We will run through all weather **except for lightening**.
 Should a thunderstorm begin during a race, we will delay if possible, cancel if necessary.
 We will **NOT** cancel for predicted thunderstorms since the predictions are often wrong.
 Most likely, if you show up, we will be there to time you!\\
-*There will be no refunds due to weather.*"
+        *There will be no refunds due to weather.*
 ---

 ## Times